KrishnaGolllapudi/Data-Analysis-and-Visualization-HireHeroesUSA-client-management/README.md

 Big Data and Analytics techniques to help a non-profit organization HHUSA, better understand and optimize factors that affect their client management process, staff activities and the employment opportunities offered to veterans.

-•	Developed a multiple regression model which explains 27% of the variation in how quickly a veteran gets hired.
+•	Developed a multiple models which explains 27% of the variation in how quickly a veteran gets hired.

 •	Developed a performance metric that segments between efficient and non-efficient veterans.
 Non efficient veterans would benefit from extra HHUSA support.